Set up a route direction API with Open Street Map

 3mkdir -p {elevation_cache,graphs,conf,logs/ors,logs/tomcat}

-1. elevation_cache and graphs will contain the generated direction's data.
+will contain the generated direction's data.- Create a

 1version: '2.4'